Will AI Replace Perfusionists? The Person Keeping Your Heart Alive During Surgery

 What Happens in the Operating Room

 Picture this: a patient is on the operating table for coronary artery bypass graft surgery.
 The surgeon is about to stop the heart.
-The perfusionist has cannulated the patient, primed the bypass circuit with the correct volume and composition of fluid, and verified every connection.
-When the surgeon says "go on bypass," the perfusionist gradually takes over the patient's cardiac and respiratory function.
+The perfusionist has cannulated the patient (placed large tubes into the aorta and right atrium), primed the bypass circuit with the correct volume and composition of fluid, verified every connection, calibrated the temperature management system, and run pre-bypass safety checks against a 30-item checklist.

-For the next several hours, the perfusionist manages blood flow, oxygenation, temperature, and blood chemistry.
-If the patient's blood pressure drops unexpectedly, if the oxygenator shows signs of failure, if an air bubble enters the circuit -- the perfusionist must respond in seconds.
+During that time, the perfusionist manages blood flow, oxygenation, temperature, blood chemistry, and the dozens of pharmacological interventions that keep the patient's body stable while the heart is stopped.
+If the patient's blood pressure drops unexpectedly, if the oxygenator shows signs of failure, if an air bubble enters the circuit, if the venous return slows -- the perfusionist must respond in seconds.
 There is no margin for error.
 There is no time to consult an algorithm.

 Where AI Contributes